 What can I do to ensure my pets’ safety?

 Consult your vet.
 Find out which brand they recommend for your pets and situation.
-This is extremely Look for alternative methods of flea and tick erradicationimportant if your pet is weak, elderly, sick, on medication, pregnant or nursing.
+This is extremely important if your pet is weak, elderly, sick, on medication, pregnant or nursing.
 You should also carefully read all instructions before applying flea and tick treatments, especially if you have not used the product before.
 When purchasing a flea and tick treatments be sure to know the current weight of your pets to select the correct product.

 There are some precautions you can take to help control your pet’s exposure to fleas and ticks, too.
 Vacuuming regularly and washing both you and your pet’s bedding regularly can help to prevent populations from establishing in your house.
 You can alter your yard to be less tick-friendly and discourage deer from visiting.